LucHermitte/lh-brackets/README.md

     See the help about `!mark!`, `lh#marker#txt()`, and `<Plug>MarkersMark`
   * jump forward and backward to those places.
     See the help about `!jump!`, and `<Plug>MarkersJumpF`
+  * close all placeholders on the same line that are after closing bracket-like characters and jump to the last one -- see `<Plug>MarkersCloseAllAndJumpToLast` which is binded by default to `<M-End>`.

 The marker/placeholder characters:
   * default to the French quote characters («»),